ananya472/LLM_OCR_MODEL/README.md

 # Converting Handwritten PDF to Excel
 This project focuses on extracting text from a handwritten PDF, processing it, and converting it into a structured Excel file.
 The workflow is divided into three main scripts:

+get_whisper_hash_updated.py – Sends a PDF to the API, retrieves the Whisper Hash, and stores it for later data retrieval. extract_data_updated.py – Extracts text or structured data from the API response and processes it for further use. main_updated.py –  Cleans and structures the text before saving it in an Excel file. final_result.xlsx – The final processed data stored in an Excel shee

 get_whisper_hash.py – Handles the PDF upload and sends it to the OCR API. extract_data.py – Retrieves the processed text using a unique identifier (whisper hash). main.py – Cleans and structures the text before saving it in an Excel file.